10 – Healing Waters

 Mr. Mister’s first album, I Wear the Face, was released in 1984.
 A year later, they released their soon-to-be platinum-selling Welcome To The Real World, which was followed up with Go On.
-The band’s final album, which was recorded in 1989 but not released until 2010, was Pull.
+The band’s final album, recorded in 1989 but not released until 2010, was titled Pull.
 The band’s record company released more compilations over the years than the band had released studio albums.

 # 10 – Healing Waters